mhucka/jquery.fullscreenbg.js/README.txt

                            jquery.fullscreenbg.js

-          A lightweight plugin for jQuery to provide auto-resized, full-screen or full-width background image
+    A lightweight plugin for jQuery to support an automatically-resized full-screen or full-width background image on a web page.

                                   ---- ----